 Tonight these men, these fathers were pondering the presence of God, and in conversation with them later it was clear that they knew they were doing the most important thing, building their relationship with their wives and children by taking time to ensure that their relationship with Jesus was vibrant and growing.

-I took this picture a few years ago at Los Angeles Cathedral of Our Lady of the Angels.
+I took the picture above a few years ago at Los Angeles Cathedral of Our Lady of the Angels.
 The carving is of St. Joseph with a young Jesus.
 It is a rare and powerful portrayal of a delightful moment in this father-son relationship.

 Today we celebrate the feast of St. Joseph, the father of Jesus.
-It Italy it’s also Father’s Day.
+In Italy it’s also Father’s Day.

 The vocation of fatherhood was often seen simply and primarily in terms of ruling over and providing for the household.
 In recent decades we have moved to a healthier understanding of parenting as a shared responsibility of leadership and provision.
 The primary role of a father is to love.